By Kristen O’Gorman

 The story ideas that you pitch can make or break your test.
 Find out what stands out—and what gets you taken out of the running for a job.

+2. Find ideas.
 Don’t pitch something from the front page of The New York Times.
-The editor already will have read that; you need to dig deeper.
-Look though journals, newsletters, studies, and lesser-known news sources to find fresh ideas that the editor may not have heard before.
+The editor already will have read that—so you need to dig deeper.
+Look though medical or professional journals, newsletters, studies, and lesser-known news sources to find fresh ideas that the editor may not have heard before.
 Talk to friends or family members who make up the magazine’s audience.
 “All editors are looking for good ideas for their readers, and some of the best ones come from readers,” says Naugle.
 “The more you can tap into what that reader needs, the better.”

 Look to the magazine’s back issues for inspiration.
 “One of the tricks is to go back a year or two and pick one of the old stories that they’ve done.
 Re-tweak that and re-pitch it, because you know they like it,” says Turner.
 “But just don’t make it exactly like it, or they’ll smell a rat.”

-Follow their format.
-Show that you understand the magazine’s format: If they always do a certain column with a two-word hed, a long dek, and five bullet points, pitch it that way.
+3. Present new ideas the right way.
+Follow the right format.
+Show that you understand the magazine’s style: If they always do a certain column with a two-word hed, a long dek, and five bullet points, pitch it that way.
 “And never pitch anything unless you know which section it’ll go in,” says Turner.

 Keep it short.
 A lot of the stories you’re pitching are only going to run about 500 words, so your pitch should be about 100.
 “That’s part of being an editor; if you can’t condense your pitch, you can’t write and edit it,” says Turner.